ifaqih/IFEncryption/README.md

 ### Example 6:

-In this example the library will ignore the options in the config file and will apply the default options from php.
+In this example the library will only apply the algorithm in the configuration file while the options will be overridden by the default options from php.

 - config file: